flowtoolz/Flowlist/Promo Material/texts.md

 #Flowlist AppStore Description

-Flowlist is an elegant app for capturing ideas and managing tasks.
-Its editable item hierarchy makes it simple yet powerful.
-Be in a flow state while organizing your thoughts and your life!

-Flowlist is radically simple yet super flexible.
-If you're into that, you can use Flowlist to:
+Flowlist gets you organized.
+Finally.
+Then it releases your creativity.
+Because it is as radically simple and infinitely adaptable as a box of legos.

+Flowlist supports your creative thought process as well as your progress towards life goals and is geared to induce a fun flow state.

+Flowlist does not force your stuff into categories like "Project" or "Todo".
+Instead, items are universal and may contain other items, just like folders on your Mac may contain other folders.
+You're free to organize yourself in a way that's true to your own unique way of thinking and living.

+A novel interaction concept combines intuitive key commands, a clean interface and meaningful animations so you can rapidly navigate and edit your item hierarchy in a state of deep focus.

+You may use Flowlist to:

-* Quickly capture whatever pops into your head
+✔ Capture whatever pops into your head
-* Develop notes into ideas
+✔ Support your thought process
+✔ Grow a backlog of ideas
+✔ Establish good habits
-* Manage tasks and projects
+✔ Manage tasks and projects
+✔ Keep track of responsibilities
-* Plan your day and your future
+✔ Plan your day and my future

-Flowlist helps you to be in a flow state:
+Flowlist helps you to get into flow:

-* Evolve your own item hierarchy: Group items together, add subitems to any item, move items to a whole different level.
-Flowlist does not force your items into categories like project, task, subtask or description.
+✔ You evolve your own item hierarchy: group items together, add subitems to any (empty) item, move items to a whole different level.
+✔ Your hands never have to leave the keyboard and your eyes can stay focused on your content.
+With just a few intellently laid out key commands, you have rapid control over everything.
-* You chose the scope of your focus by navigating your item hierarchy.
-No matter on what level you are, there's always an overview to the left and details of a selected item to the right.
+✔ The interface is focused.
+You change focus by navigating your item hierarchy.
+Overview is always to the left and details are always to the right.
-* Your hands never have to leave the keyboard for anything.
-You can do everything via a few intuitive key commands
-* The interface is super clean.
+✔ The interface is clean.
 No buttons, knobs, alerts, popups and such clutter.
-* Use Flowlist in fullscreen or in monotasking mode to really focus.
+✔ Flowlist animates all your navigation and editing, which makes it fun to use and helps keeping track of changes.
+✔ Flowlist is made for fullscreen and also offers a monotasking mode that blends out all other apps, the dock and the menu bar.

+This free version has all features, saves all items and will never expire.
+It is only limited to 100 items, not counting groups, which will be enough in many contexts.
+Try it for yourself, a progress at bar the bottom keeps track of your item count.

+You can support the development of Flowlist by unlocking the full unlimited version from within the app:
+✔ Pay once, then use Flowlist forever.
+No subscription required.
+✔ Early bird advantage: Owners of the full version get all new features as free updates, even when the full version price rises.

 #Flowlist AppStore Preview Video Narration